nextbuzz/buzz-seo/readme.txt

 `

 == Changelog ==

+= 0.11.0 =
+* Update: Use all wywiwyg content fields when analyzing content
+* Fix: SEO grades are no longer shown on hidden post types
+* Fix: SEO grades are no longer shown if post type is in filter buzz-seo-disable-posttype
+* Add: Official support for WPML

 = 0.10.2 =
 * Fix: Make form submission tracking only available if uacode is set in this plugin.